ckchen1417/ml-for-finance/README.md

 Create MA Instructions

-1.Create a list of feature names (start with a list containing only '5d_close_pct').
+1. Create a list of feature names (start with a list containing only '5d_close_pct').
-2.Use timeperiods of 14, 30, 50, and 200 to calculate moving averages with talib.SMA()
+2. Use timeperiods of 14, 30, 50, and 200 to calculate moving averages with talib.SMA()
 from adjusted close prices (lng_df['Adj_Close']).
-3.Normalize the moving averages with the adjusted close by dividing by Adj_Close.
+3. Normalize the moving averages with the adjusted close by dividing by Adj_Close.
-4.Within the loop, calculate RSI with talib.RSI() from Adj_Close and using n for the timeperiod.
+4. Within the loop, calculate RSI with talib.RSI() from Adj_Close and using n for the timeperiod.

 ```markdown
 feature_names = ['5d_close_pct']  # a list of the feature names for later